 You can get your security deposit back by paying off the card balance completely, and then closing the card.
 The funds will be deposited back in your account.

-We’re not sure whether or not Citi will upgrade the Secured Mastercard to an unsecured card.
-Unfortunately, Citi won’t tell you anything about this card over the phone.
+We’re not sure whether or not Citi will typically upgrade the Secured Mastercard to an unsecured card.
+Unfortunately, Citi probably won’t tell you much about this card over the phone.
 If you have experience with this card and know whether or not Citi will upgrade it to unsecured, we invite you to reach out and let us know.

 Citi does not publicly disclose all of the additional perks you’ll get with the Citi Secured Mastercard, only a few.

 We suspect that this card will come with Platinum Mastercard benefits.
 After being approved for this card you can check your Guide to Benefits to learn which features it came with.

 - Purchase Protection: This is one benefit that Citi does state that it will provide.
 If an eligible item you buy with your Citi card is damaged or stolen, Purchase Protection will repair the item or reimburse you for the loss.

 - Citi Identity Theft Solutions: If you think you’ve become a victim of identity theft or fraud, Citi is there to help.
 You can use this service in any case where you think your personal information has been stolen, it doesn’t have to be specific to your Citi card.

 - Free FICO Score 8: Check and monitor a credit score from your Equifax credit report.

 - $0 Liability on Unauthorized Charges: You won’t be held responsible for unauthorized charges to your card account.